rupol/rupol/README.md

 I’m currently learning Python and continuing to sharpen my skills in PHP, JavaScript, Node and React.

 👯
-I’m looking to collaborate on projects in environment and education.
+I’m on the hunt for full-time remote or Denver-area opportunities in and education.
+I'd also love to collaborate on any projects in these areas, so reach out!

 🤔